Do Police Checks Expire?

 Does A Police Check Ever Expire?

-In short, an Australian Nationally Coordinated Criminal History Check does not expire, but it should not be relied upon for a long period of time.
+In short, an Australian Nationally Coordinated Criminal History Check does not expire, but it will only be available for viewing, printing or e-sharing from your Worker Checks portal for 3 months after the certificate is originally issue. should not be relied upon for a long period of time.
 Much can change for any individual over time, and it is vital that new police history is recorded accurately.

-It is important that organisations request recent police checks from individual’s to ensure accuracy and validity, to continue to support the security that any Police Check provides.
+It is important that organisations request recent police checks (<3 months) to ensure accuracy and validity, to continue to support the security that any Police Check provides.